William Binney (intelligence official): Whistleblowing and FBI investigation

-Post-NSA career

-After he left the NSA in 2001, Binney was one of several people investigated as part of an inquiry into a 2005 exposé by The New York Times on the agency's warrantless eavesdropping program.
+In December 2005, The New York Times published an exposé on the NSA's warrantless eavesdropping program.
+The FBI launched an investigation to identify the article's sources, at one point assigning five prosecutors and 25 agents to the case.
+The four individuals who had filed the 2002 Inspector General complaint—Binney, Wiebe, Loomis, and Roark—were targeted as suspects, although none of them were sources for the article.

 Binney was cleared of wrongdoing after three interviews with FBI agents beginning in March 2007, but in early July 2007, in an unannounced early morning raid, a dozen agents armed with rifles appeared at his house, one of whom entered the bathroom and pointed his gun at Binney, who was taking a shower.
 The FBI confiscated a desktop computer, disks, and personal and business records.
 The NSA revoked his security clearance, forcing him to close a business he ran with former colleagues at a loss of a reported $300,000 in annual income.
-The FBI raided the homes of Wiebe and Loomis, as well as House Intelligence Committee staffer Diane Roark, the same morning.
-Several months later the FBI raided the home of then still active NSA executive Thomas Andrews Drake who had also contacted DoD IG, but anonymously with confidentiality assured.
+The FBI raided the homes of Wiebe and Loomis, as well as Roark, the same morning.
+Binney has said the raids were "retribution for our complaint against the NSA for corruption, fraud, waste, and abuse," and that the leak investigation was used as a "pretext."

+Several months later the FBI raided the home of then-still-active NSA executive Thomas A. Drake, who had also contacted the DoD IG but anonymously with confidentiality assured.
 The Assistant Inspector General, John Crane, in charge of the Whistleblower Program, suspecting his superiors provided confidential information to the United States Department of Justice (DOJ), challenged them, was eventually forced from his position, and subsequently himself became a public whistleblower.
+Between 2007 and 2009, federal prosecutors attempted to indict the complainants three times but dropped the efforts each time.
 The punitive treatment of Binney, Drake, and the other whistleblowers also led Edward Snowden to go public with his revelations rather than report through the internal whistleblower program.
 In 2012, Binney and his co-plaintiffs went to federal court to retrieve the confiscated items.